 The electrical supply market is constantly evolving.
-IBISworld reports that US electrical equipment wholesaling sales are expected to decline by 4.3% this year and may face further disruption due to a drop in demand from the construction industries.
+IBISworld reports that US electrical equipment wholesaling sales declined by 7.6% in 2020 and may face further disruption this year due to a drop in consumer confidence and as private investment declines.
 Electrical businesses need data insights to refine sales strategies in order to win contracts of the electrical supply projects in market.

 While all divisions within a business perform vital functions, it is the sales team that is ultimately responsible for turning your product into profit.
 There are several well-known strategies to improve sales performance.
 While established strategies can work, electrical suppliers are using data to gain a massive competitive advantage.